 13. Install outlet plug covers.
 Outlet plug covers are a cheap way to protect children from placing their fingers or objects in an electrical outlet.

 14. Put edge protectors on the sharp edges of furniture.
 Kids love to run and stumble around.
 Unfortunately, they are often getting bumps and bruises from running into objects in the home.

 15. Do not leave children unattended with dogs.
 The CDC reports that over 800,000 dog bites occur each year and over 50% of victims are children.

 16. Do not leave children alone in the kitchen.
-Besides the sharp objects such as knives or heavy objects such as tabletop appliances, there are many other hazards that can injure a child.
-Stepping out of the kitchen for only a moment while making a meal can result in an injury such as burns from the stove top.
+Besides sharp objects such as knives or heavy objects such as tabletop appliances, there are many other hazards that can injure a child.
+Stepping out of the kitchen for only a moment while making a meal can result in an injury such as burns from the stovetop.

 10 Tips for Physical Home Safety and Security Products

 1. Install a smart doorbell.
 Home security options are ever-expanding.
-If you want to add a quick layer of protecting your home look at video doorbell option such as Ring.
+If you want to add a quick layer of protecting your home look at video doorbell options such as Ring.

 6. Install a security system or security cameras.
 There are plenty of options outside of ADT and the other big companies for installing a security system.
 Many people install their own